bloom-works/organ-donation-reform/drop-off/8_drop-off.md

 sub: drop-off
 ---

-## Drop-off Point #7: _When OPO fails to transport an organ to its destination in a timely manner, or if on arrival the organ is unsuitable for the intended recipient_
+## Drop-off Point #7: _When an OPO fails to transport an organ to its destination in a timely manner, or if on arrival the organ is unsuitable for the intended recipient_

 ### Frequency/Size of Drop-off: **LOW**